CESP - Counseling, Educational and School Psychology

 A study of selected theories of counseling.
 Prerequisite: admission to counseling or school psychology program or instructor's consent.

-Introduction to the counseling profession, which operates in a variety of settings.
-Examines basic concepts in counseling, and function of the helper in various professional work settings.
-Focus is on the demands and strains of the helping professions and their effects on the helper.
-In addition, the course is designed to provide students with an overview of theory, practice, methods, basic principles and concepts, and to help students develop a professional identity in the counseling field.
-Prerequisite: admission to counseling program or instructor's consent.
+Introduces the role of the school counselor and comprehensive, developmental school counseling programs.
+Examines basic concepts in counseling, and the function of the helper in school settings.
+Focuses on the demands and strains of the helping professions and their effects on the helper.
+Designed to provide students with an overview of theory, practice, methods, basic principles and concepts, and to help students develop a professional identity in the counseling field.
+Prerequisite: admission to counseling program or instructor’s consent.

 Examines roles and functions of school psychologists within the context of the historical foundations of the profession.
 Uses lecture, discussions, observations in schools, and presentations by field-based school psychologists to acquaint students with the kinds of problems with which school psychologists typically work, the methods they employ to deal with problems, social systems in which these endeavors occur, and professional issues that shape and characterize the profession.

 CESP 811.
-Principles of Measurement and Program Evaluation 3 credit hours
+Principles of Measurement and Program Evaluation (3).

 Covers the transdisciplinary field of program evaluation including history and current trends, alternative program evaluation models, program evaluation standards, program evaluation procedures, data collection instrument development and interpretation, data analysis, and reporting of evaluation results.
 Prerequisites: CESP 704 and CLES 801, or equivalent.